thomas de kluyver's makeup looks are based in feminine power

 When you’re working, how do you mix a character you have in mind with the subject you’re working on?

 I’ll study every face very closely before a shoot and then I try and think what looks might work best.
-I always like to play up interesting features on people’s faces or use specific colours that I think will compliment them in an unusual way.
+I always like to play up interesting features on people’s faces or use specific colors that I think will compliment them in an unusual way.
 Before I start the makeup, I always like to do quite a strong facial massage which really allows you to feel the bone structure and understand what look will work best on them.

 How would you define beauty?